Build Lean Muscle Mass Faster

 What was the hardest thing about running the Everest Marathon?

 One of the hardest things was seeing my body change and just how much muscle I was losing.
-In training I held on to muscle and arrived in Nepal in decent nick - it was only once I was at altitude that my physique took a hammering and it happened very quickly.
+In training, I held on to muscle and arrived in Nepal in decent nick - it was only once I was at an altitude that my physique took a hammering and it happened very quickly.
 One of the guides said that above 4,000m you don’t live, you just try to survive.
 And my body quickly learnt that it didn’t need 16-inch arms so the muscle just fell off me.
 I lost 6kg in three weeks and my body fat percentage went from 9% to 20% because of how much muscle I lost.
 My body was in survival mode.

 How hard was it getting back into the gym after the race?